kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/gcp-secret-engine/gcpaccesskeyrequest.md

 ## GCPAccessKeyRequest Status

 `status` shows the status of the GCPAccessKeyRequest.
-It is maintained by Vault operator.
+It is maintained by KubeVault operator.
 It contains following fields:

 - `secret` : Specifies the name of the secret containing GCP credential.